 • Certified Peer Specialist and/or completed Peer Support Training

-• Two (2) years or part-time equivalent of experience supporting members served with behavioral health challenges
+• One (1) year or part-time equivalent of experience supporting members served with behavioral health challenges

 • Experience as a beneficiary of the public Behavioral Health system of care

 • Successful completion of Peer Support Training or Peer Employment Training.

 • Must be at least 18 years of age

 • Must be CPR, Crisis Prevention Institute (CPI), and First Aid certified on date of employment or within 60 days of employment and maintain current certification throughout employment

 • All opportunities at Telecare are contingent upon successful completion and receipt of acceptable results of the applicable post-offer physical examination, 2-step PPD test for tuberculosis, acceptable criminal background clearances, excluded party sanctions, and degree or license verification.Position requires driving, valid driver’s license, a motor vehicle clearance and proof of auto insurance is required at time of employment and must be maintained throughout employment.
 Additional regulatory, contractual, or local requirements may apply

 • Demonstrated ability to perform at a consistently high level as a support worker in a healthcare field